Annual Conference Speakers

 Cloud & Architecture Lead, South West Europe, SAS Institute, PT

 Frederico Muñoz started working with Linux in the mid-90s out of sheer curiosity, a decision which would define his career.
-Actively involved in the open source community from early on, he made a path from programming and system administration towards data science, cloud computing and enterprise architecture.
+Actively involved in the open source community from early on, he pursued a path from programming and system administration towards data science, cloud computing and enterprise architecture.

-He currently works leads the Cloud and Architecture domain at SAS, for the South West & East Europe region.
+He currently leads the Cloud and Architecture domain at SAS, for the South West & East Europe region.